FrustratedGameDev/Papers/FinalReportOutline.md

 - Determining Rank (Frequency or Importance)
 - Show the final Paper Comparison Grid
 - Show the final Developer Comparison Grid
+-
+###Dimensions Defined
+- List all of the combined dimensions in the final rep grid.

+##Discussion
+ - Discuss implications of grid
+ - What are people going to do with this information provide.
+ -
 ##Conclusion

 - What does the repgrid provide for the research community
 - What are the next steps to a study

 ##References
+- Add all the papers from the large cluster analysis repgrid  FinalRepGrid03223_02.svg
+- Add papers that discussed what a repgrid is.